Sandia Crest: Climbing

 Sandia Crest is a popular rock climbing destination that contains bouldering, sport, and traditional multipitch routes.
-The named climbing areas include the Shield, the Needle, Muralla Grande, the Chimney, the Sentinel, La Cueva Domes/Gemstone Slabs, the Pulpit, and the Thumb.
+Climbing began during the 1930s and 1940s, with more climbers arriving in the 1950s, when in 1959 the Needle was climbed for the first time.
+The named climbing areas include the Shield (one of the largest cliff faces in the Sandia Mountains), the Needle, Muralla Grande (features traditional routes), the Chimney, the Sentinel, La Cueva Domes/Gemstone Slabs, the Pulpit, and the Thumb.
 Most of the technical climbing routes are accessible either from the Crest, or by hiking up the La Luz Trail.